-Click on the link above to see symptoms and causes of Sleep Apnea.
+Click on the link to see causes and symptoms of Sleep Apnea.

 What should you do first?

-Your first step in determining if a dental appliance is a good fit for your obstructive sleep Apnea treatment is to have a sleep specialist determine the severity of your sleep Apnea.
+Your first step in determining if a dental appliance is suitable for you is to have a sleep specialist determine if you have snoring or sleep apnea and, if sleep apnea, the severity of your sleep apnea.
 For this step you will need a referral from your GP.